lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 Note that the ``:name:`` field takes the place of a separate :ref:`label <rst-internal-links>` for hyperlinking.
 By convention, these labels should be prefixed with "``fig-``."

-Note on paths to image Files
+Note on paths to image files
 ----------------------------

 Images are included in the ``_static/`` directory of the git repository for this documentation project.